rnabioco/rockyrna/content/post/2018/rna-club-mar-20.md

 Description: "CU RNA Club will be held May 22 2018 on the CU Boulder campus"
 ---

-CU RNA Club will be held on **Mar 20 2018** at the University of Colorado Boulder.
+The next Evening with RNA will be held on **Mar 20 2018** at the University of Colorado Boulder.

 <!--more-->